mIRC-Scripters/mirckb/docs/source/identifiers/false.rst

 $false
 ======

-$false is returned during any statement that is either written for it to return a value of $false, or performing a comparison operation where the outcome is ''$false''.
+$false is returned during any statement that is either written for it to return a value of $false, or performing a comparison operation where the outcome is ``$false``.

 Synopsis
 --------